deeper-x/gowatcha/README.md

 ```

 Parameters:
-- [ ] INSTANCE_ID: each running instance must have a unique identifier, in order to monitor different logs concurrently
 - [ ] LOG_PATH: absolute path to log file
 - [ ] RECIPIENT: is the email to notify
 - [ ] NEEDLE: the string occurrence we have to search